 A candidate for graduation must contact the office of the registrar of the college which will grant the degree to signify his or her intention to graduate, and must then follow the regulations in effect at that college regarding convocation.

 The Toronto School of Theology has revised its policy on the submission of hardbound copies of advanced degree masters theses and doctoral dissertations.
-The change affects all MA, ThM (Option I), DMin, ThD and PhD students, effective immediately.
+Effective immediately the change affects all MA, ThM (Option I), DMin, ThD and PhD students.